dbera/Petri-net-Analysis-Tools/README.md

 # PnAT : Tools for Analysis and Visualization of Petri nets

 PnAT is a set of tools to analyze and visualize Petri nets and and its reachability graph.
 It works well with [Yasper](www.yasper.org), a modeling and simulation tool for Petri nets.
 The idea is that a user defines a Petri net model in Yasper and then uses PnAT in conjunction to analyze structural and behavioral properties.

-Some properties such as OPN, leg and choice properties are specific for models describing communicating component-based system.
+Some properties such as open petri nets, leg and choice properties are specific to models describing communicating component-based system [1].
+In such a system, components provide and consume services over interfaces.
+An interface is defined as a Portnet.
+A component may contain more than one provided and required interfaces.
 Such models can be described in Yasper using subnets and interpreting reference places as interface places of a component.

 Beware that subnets more than one level deep are uninterpreted.
 Also ensure that all places, transitions and nets have labels.